konradmi/landing-pages/README.md

 # landing-pages

-The anding pages from Jonas Schmedtmann's course on advanced sass and css
+The landing pages from Jonas Schmedtmann's course on advanced sass and css